Frequently asked questions

 Once we submit the New School Information Form, how long does it take for UC to approve our school and establish our course list?

 It takes about three to four weeks for the High School Articulation unit to assess and verify the information provided on your New School Information Form and to set up an "a-g" course list.
 Depending on the time of year and volume of new schools, this may take longer.
-When a course list has been established, you will receive an e-mail notification with your login information to access the Online Update website to begin submitting your courses for UC approval.
+When a course list has been established, you will receive an e-mail notification with your login information to access the Online Update website to begin submitting courses for "a-g" approval.

 We are a middle school and heard that students can earn “a-g” credit for our math and language other than English courses.
 Does our school need to have a UC course list?